IonianPlayboy/IonianPlayboy/README.md

 ### Hi there 👋
-I am a full stack developer living near Paris, France.
+I am a full stack developer living in Grenoble, France.

 <hr />